RobertSchueler/tc_tools/README.md

 - [x] make manual tests for new behaviour
 - [ ] ~~make a domino example project of domino, where the background the separating image and the images used for the dots can be customized~~ (will do example projects later)

-In version 0.2.0 we should be able to exchange pictures in our cards making.
+In version 0.2.0 you are able to exchange pictures in our cards making.

-## Milestones for version 1.0.0

-- Support for Text, Image, Rectangle, Groups
-- Text content can be changed
-- Image can be switched
-- SVG root can be searched for elements by label, text content
-- Elements can be repositioned, resized, rotated and reflected
-- Font-family, font-size and font-weight can be changed
-- Example Projects: Domino and Skat

 ## Progress resulting in version 0.1.0